• Skip to main content

 Literally for “his holy name.”
 The holiness of God is as unique and distinct as his name, which he revealed to Moses: I Am (Exodus 3:14).
 The holiness refers to his pure goodness and to his “otherness,” which describes his uniqueness among all life.
 He is unique and supreme, the only I Am.
 He’s at the tiptop top of the ladder, as Goodness on guard and Goodness at the end of our climb.

 This seems to point to miracles God performed to free the Hebrew ancestors of the Jewish nation from slavery in Egypt.
-“I will lay My hand on Egypt and bring out My armies, My people the sons of Israel, from the land of Egypt by great judgments” (Exodus 7:4, New American Standard Bible).
+“I’m going to step in and get my people out of there.
+I’m going to do this by bringing justice to Egypt” (Exodus 7:4).

 The “agreement” is a contract between God and the Jewish nation.
 It’s often called a “covenant.”
 When Jewish people talk about their covenant with God, they are often talking about laws preserved in the first five books of the Bible: Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
 The covenant, or contract, between God and the Jewish people was a two-way street.
 The Jews obey God’s rules, and God gives them land to live on, and he protects them and blesses their families and their work with prosperity.
 Benefits for obedience and the consequences for breaking the contract were detailed by Moses in a speech shortly before he died (Deuteronomy 27—28).